Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Permafrost is estimate to contain 1,600 GtC in the tundra.
 When ice melts in lakes methane and carbon dioxide are often released.

-In the long-term, degradation of permafrost and
+In the long-term, the degradation of permafrost and

 ## Human impacts on the water cycle
 > 3.a.
 Human factors can disturb and enhance the natural processes and stores in the water and carbon cycles.